mflorence99/el-term/README.md

 ## How to Run in Development Mode

-One time only, you'll need to grab the code:
+One time only, you'll need to grab the code.

 ```sh
 git clone https://github.com/mflorence99/el-term.git